Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 | `total`                      | Revenue with discounts and coupons added                              | Number        |

 ### Customer Properties

-***Questions***
-1. We may want to mention the email at least in Identify if not among the user traits?
-2. See lifetime_revenue_xcommerce in the table below
-3. See prestashop_customer_id_xcommerce in the table below!

 | Property Name                      | Description                                                                                                                                                                          |